-CSC’s Musical Theatre Initiative aspires to take the next step in exploring and celebrating the extraordinary heritage of the past hundred years of this truly American art form.
+CSC’s Musical Theater Initiative aspires to take the next step in exploring and celebrating the extraordinary heritage of the past hundred years of this truly American art form.
 Productions being explored through this initiative include works that will benefit from the unique chamber nature of CSC’s space or that may not have been fully understood or appreciated in their original stagings whose music and themes have grown over the years and are ready for a fresh hearing.

 BENEFITS OF GIVING